Techtonica/curriculum/testing-and-tdd/backend-testing.md

 [ejs-5]: https://eloquentjavascript.net/05_higher_order.html

 **An Example:**
-Let's look at some places where abbstraction can help us make our code easier to understand and maintain.
+Let's look at some places where abstraction can help us make our code easier to understand and maintain.

 In the following code snippet we're working in a basic express app that can